 A professional in the corporate and political communications fields, Voles most recently served as senior vice president of communications and marketing services for Fannie Mae.
 Prior to that, she was deputy press secretary for former President Bill Clinton, director of communications and chief spokeswoman for former Vice President Al Gore, director of communications for former U.S. Sen. Hillary Clinton and press secretary for U.S. Sen. Tom Harkin.

 Leo M. Chalupa became the university's first vice president of research on April 1, 2009.
 He serves as GW's chief research officer, charged with overseeing the strategic and operational development of our rapidly growing research enterprise.

 An accomplished scientist and administrator, Dr. Chalupa comes to GW following a 34-year career at the University of California, Davis, most recently serving as the chair of neurobiology, physiology and behavior in the College of Biological Sciences.
 A distinguished professor of neurobiology and ophthalmology at UC Davis, he founded the university's Center for Neuroscience in 1992, as well as the Mind and Brain Center, the Brain Imaging Center and the Center for Visual Sciences.

-Sabrina Ellis serves as vice president for human resources.
-Ms. Ellis plays an important operational, management, and strategic role, ensuring that the human resources (HR) function and its activities are professional and responsive.
-She leads and manages the central HR organization and provides professional guidance and direction to the HR professionals within GWs divisions.
+Dale A. McLeod serves as Interim Vice President for Human Resources.
+Mr. McLeod plays an important operational, management, and strategic role, ensuring that the human resources (HR) function and its activities are professional and responsive.
+He leads and manages the central HR organization and provides guidance and direction to the HR professionals within GWs divisions.

 Vice President for Health Affairs and Dean of the School of Medicine and Health Sciences Jeffrey Akman